See all glossary terms

 Either convention is fine.
 You'll see both used in the Godot community.

-Gotcha: Avoid using init with arguments
+Gotcha: Be careful with constructor arguments

 See Also